JBjoernskov/Ifc2Graph/README.md

 The values of this dictionary are lists containing the Name attributes of the adjacent IfcSpace entities.

-### Graph
+### IfcGraph
-The Graph class visualizes the obtained adjacency graph using [NetworkX](https://networkx.org) to construct the graph and [Graphviz](https://graphviz.org) to visualize the the graph.
+The IfcGraph class visualizes the obtained adjacency graph using [NetworkX](https://networkx.org) to construct the graph and [Graphviz](https://graphviz.org) to visualize the the graph.

 #### Input:
 As input, the previously obtained dictionary must be provided.